From scattered information to decisions that scale strategically.

-I also bring AI tools selectively into my work, for data cleanup, synthesis across large volumes of partner and field data, and geospatial analysis, where they genuinely accelerate what would otherwise be slow, manual work.
+I also bring AI tools selectively into my work where they genuinely accelerate what would otherwise be a slow, manual processes.

 Services